 When patients have questions, they often pick up the phone.
 But this will do them no good if no one answers.
 The oncology department in Redwood City had the lowest phone service scores in Northern California.
 So, the team corrected wrong numbers in their directory and routed calls from the call center to the department.
 They also wore wireless headsets and installed voice mail.
-Their phone service scores improved 26.7 percentage points and their average time for returning voice mail dropped from eight hours to an hour.
+Their phone service scores improved 26.7 percentage points and their average time for returning voice mail dropped from 8 hours to 1 hour.

 - Correcting wrong numbers in the Patient Member Handbook

 - Handling calls directly instead of routing to call center, adding voice mail and returning messages hourly